GlobalSport/state-decorator/README.md

 Most of the time, in real life cases, such extended decoupling is not really needed.

-The StateDecorator is based on directly on reducers:
+The StateDecorator is directly based on reducers:

 - The advantage is far simpler code, in a single place (easier to browse).
 - The downside is that there's no middleware.